H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Boundary Hessian and estimates

 \begin{proof} We first cover $\partial^0 A^+_{\rho_2,\rho_3}$ by a finite number of balls $B_j$ centered at $\{x_n=0\}$ and with a sufficiently small radius~$\delta_0$ such that the balls $4B_j$ (with same centers as the previous ones, and with radius $4\delta_0$) are contained in $A_{\rho_1,\rho_4}$.
 We now cover $\bar{A^+_{\rho_2,\rho_3}}\setminus \cup_j B_j$ by balls $B_k$ of a smaller radius $\delta_1$ in such a way that $4 B_k\subset A^+_{\rho_1,\rho_4}$.
 In this way we obtain a covering of $A^+_{\rho_2,\rho_3}$ made of half-balls $B_j^+$ (centered at $\{x_n=0\}$) and interior balls $B_k$, with $4B_j^+$ and $4B_k$ all contained in $A^+_{\rho_1,\rho_4}$.

-Now, to deduce our two estimates, in each half-ball $B_j^+$ we use Theorem~\ref{thm:2bdry} and \eqref{last-gamma} (both rescaled).
+Now, to deduce our two estimates, in each half-ball $B_j^+$ we use Proposition~\ref{prop:2bdry} and \eqref{last-gamma} (both rescaled).
 Instead, in the interior balls $B_k$ we apply \eqref{eq:W12 L1 int} as well as \eqref{estdivbis} (both rescaled).
-In this way we control the norms of the quantities on the left-hand sides of \eqref{prop5.2CFRS-ann} and of \eqref{hess-ann} but now integrated in any of the previous balls, by $C_{\rho_i} \, \|u\|_{L^{1}(A^+_{\rho_1,\rho_4})}$ (each of them).
+In this way we control the norms of the quantities on the left-hand sides of \eqref{prop5.2CFRS-ann} and of \eqref{hess-ann} but now integrated in any of the previous balls, by $C_{\rho_i} \, \|u\|_{L^{1}(A^+_{\rho_1,\rho_4})}$ (for each of the balls).
 Adding all the inequalities completes the proof. \end{proof}